A course provides space and time for you to absorb, expand, think, experiment, evolve & grow

 Food on our courses

 Playing the cello is very physical and needs a lot of energy.
-You need proper nourishment and we have a fabulous cook called Tina Deubert, who is also a nutritionist and she provides us all with imaginative food that caters for all diets on both of our Summer Courses.
+You need proper nourishment and we have a fabulous cook called Tina Deubert, who is also a nutritionist and provides us all with imaginative food that caters for all diets on both of our Summer Courses.
+It's quite common that people's diets become more sensitive.
+Tina prepares food that works for you and will send out a dietary requirement sheet to fill in so everything is right for you.
 Do let me know if you have any special dietary requirements.

 Here is a small reading list that I think you will enjoy.
 To help you navigate around so many good books, here are a few good, all-rounders.
 For each course, I can recommend books for specific composers.
 Do ask me!